Healthcare/Engagement/Article • 9 min read

 “Patient education has been demonstrated to significantly improve compliance with medication across a broad range of conditions and disease severities.
 In a study in which patients received educational materials, referral for bone densitometry, and physician consultation, 67% were compliant with treatment after 6 months.”
 American Journal of Medicine

 During your patient’s healthcare journey, you need to engage them by providing additional information and recommendations and answering their questions.
 It’s also good to include your patients in the shared decision-making process.
 This means you engage your patients in choosing a specific treatment plan and put them in the middle of their care.
-By doing so, patients may become more activated in their care management and wellness goals.
+In this context, introducing top-rated meal kits can help patients who struggle with meal planning to maintain a balanced diet effortlessly.
+Integrating such practical and accessible resources becomes another layer of patient support.
+By doing so, patients may become more active in their care management and wellness goals.

 For patients to make the right decisions, you need to increase their knowledge about the diagnosis, risk factors, consequences, treatments, and prognosis.
 Also, patients must understand the importance of each step that must be taken during their treatment —including lifestyle changes and medication management.